Compare Listings

 Great Point Nantucket Photo by Connor Cassidy

-While there are many fantastic adventures to be had while visiting Nantucket, an absolute must do is the drive to the Coskata-Coatue Wildlife Refuge, an excursion that ends at Great Point Lighthouse.
-The Trustees of the Reservation own this Refuge of dynamic, raw and beautiful coastal conservation lands.
-Spread out over 1,110 acres are two long peninsulas, vulnerable and exposed to all of nature’s elements.
-Shifting sands and storm surges continuously reshape the dunes, beach and coastal vegetation.
-The only thing that seems constant is the iconic Great Point Lighthouse, although you’ll read below that even the lighthouse is interminable.
-Visiting the famed light house is a highly recommended Fisher Real Estate activity when venturing to Nantucket.
+While there are many fantastic adventures to be had on Nantucket, its an absolute to see the Coskata-Coatue Wildlife Refuge.
+The excursion ends at Great Point Lighthouse and features terrain unlike anywhere else on island.
+The Trustees of Reservation own this refuge of dynamic and raw coastal conservation land.
+Spread out over 1,110 acres are two long peninsulas exposed to all of nature’s elements.
+Shifting sands and storm surges continuously reshape the beach, dunes and their coastal vegetation.
+The only thing that’s constant is the iconic Great Point Lighthouse (although you’ll read below that even the lighthouse is interminable).
+Visiting the famed light house is a highly recommended activity when venturing to Nantucket.

 History of Great Point Nantucket

-Great Point Lighthouse sits on the northernmost edge of the island and is one of the first visible signs of the island when traveling by ferry.
-It was originally built in 1874 out of wood but was destroyed by a fire in 1816.
-The following year a stone structure was built to replace the wooden lighthouse — this lasted until 1984 when a storm demolished the lighthouse.
-In 1986, it was once again reconstructed to the structure we still see standing today.
-Located on the northeast point of the island, the Great Point Lighthouse is vital to many mariners.
+The Great Point Lighthouse sits on the northernmost edge of the island and is one of the first visible signs of Nantucket when traveling by ferry.
+It was originally built from wood in 1816 but was destroyed by fire in 1874.
+The following year a stone structure was built to replace the destruction, which lasted only until 1984 when a storm demolished the lighthouse.
+In 1986, the lighthouse was once again reconstructed and remains standing today.
+Located on the north-eastern point of the island, the Great Point Lighthouse is vital to many mariners.
 It helps them navigate the shoal-filled waters and protects them from running a ground on the shallow rips.
-The white flashing light is seen up to 14 nautical miles away on a clear day.
+The white flashing light can be seen up to 14 nautical miles away on a clear day.

 Lynx at Great Point – Photograph by Gina O’Callaghan

 Getting to the lighthouse is an adventure that island visitors must take.
 The landscape of Coskata-Coatue Wildlife Refuge is pristine and raw.
-On the trek out to Great Point you will drive along the ocean with your tires nearly touching the water’s edge.
-This is an experience not often found elsewhere in the country.
-You will see vast sand dunes, salt marshes, dwarfed cedars, heather, beach plum and even small patches of cacti.
-The seascape landscape is constantly shifting with the winds and the tides.
+On the trek out to Great Point, you drive along the ocean, with your tires nearly touching the water’s edge.
+You can see vast sand dunes, salt marshes, dwarfed cedars, heather, beach plum and even small patches of cacti.
+The landscape is constantly shifting with the winds and the tides.
 Each trip you take (and I suggest taking more than one for this very reason), you are bound to see change, making each excursion different than the last.

 Fishing Great Point Nantucket